pytorch/rl/README.md

   + out = torch.stack(out, 0)  # TensorDict supports multiple tensor operations
   ```
   </details>

-TensorDict abstracts away the input / output signatures of the modules, env, collectors, replay buffers and losses of the library, allowing its primitives
+Using this, TorchRL abstracts away the input / output signatures of the modules, env,
+collectors, replay buffers and losses of the library, allowing all primitives
 to be easily recycled across settings.
-Here's another example of an off-policy training loop in TorchRL (assuming that a data collector, a replay buffer, a loss and an optimizer have been instantiated):

   <details>
     <summary>Code</summary>

+  Here's another example of an off-policy training loop in TorchRL (assuming
+  that a data collector, a replay buffer, a loss and an optimizer have been instantiated):

   ```diff
   - for i, (obs, next_obs, action, hidden_state, reward, done) in enumerate(collector):
   + for i, tensordict in enumerate(collector):